prkumar/uplink/README.rst

 - Authentication:

-  - Built-in support for Basic Authentication
+  - Built-in support for Basic Authentication.
-  - Works with external auth support for Requests or Aiohttp
+  - Works with external auth support for Requests or Aiohttp.

 Uplink officially supports Python 2.7 & 3.3-3.7.